Lucas-mother3/alexis-dm/README.md

 # Alexis Desktop Manager
 A handy and minimal script for Termux X11.

+## How it works:

+It's written in Bourne Again Shell (Bash), which is compatible with most Linux distributions.

+It works by launching either `tigervnc` or makes a session from XServer XSDL.
+It can also support various window managers and desktop environments due to it's simplicity.

+And it's only 4kb, compared to various desktop managers.

 ## How to use:

 1. Clone this repo
-2. Modify `adm` and replace all instances of `Put your DE here` with your desktop environment/window manager of choice
+2. Modify `adm` and replace all instances of `My desktop` with your desktop environment/window manager of choice
 3. Run `chmod a+x adm`
 4. Then open the script with `./adm`